KimmichGUO/PedX-Insight/README.md

 ```bash
 python main.py --mode env_info --source_video_path 'your_video'
 ```
-Result: [C7]crossing_env_info.csv
+Result: [C9]crossing_env_info.csv
 This function is used to extract the information of environment when a pedestrian has crossed the streets, including weather, daytime, accident or not, road condition.
 ### 5. Combination Analysis for the city level
 #### (1) Extract video info about environment
 ```bash
 python main.py --mode env_info --source_video_path 'your_video'
 ```
-Result: [M1]video_env.csv
+Result: [A1]video_info.csv
-This function is used to extract the information of environment of whole video
+This function is used to extract and summary the information of whole video